ahmedcuseyb/AIBootcamp/README.md

 🏆 Completion Statement

-Proudly completed a 7-Day Machine Learning Training Journey — from data preprocessing to real-world model deployment.
+Proudly completed a 7-Day Machine Learning Training $ Data Science Journey — from data preprocessing to real-world model deployment.

 This repository serves as:
 Training documentation